Hoodwinked Too! Hood vs. Evil: Critical response

 In sharp contrast with other reviews, Nell Minow of the Chicago Sun-Times gave Hoodwinked Too! three stars, praising the film's strong heroines and the script, stating "once again what we think we know about fairy-tale heroines, villains, mean girls, old ladies, witches and happy endings are deliciously turned upside down and inside out."

 As with the first Hoodwinked film, many reviews were critical of the film's animation.
 In his review for The New York Times, Andy Webster criticized the film's animation, stating "the images don't remotely approach the nuance of, say, Ice Age, let alone anything from the mack daddy, Pixar.
 And while it seems there's no getting away from this marketing aesthetic, the resemblance at times to a video game is far, far too acute.
 The Shrek films — in visual terms — have done this kind of thing better."
 Michael O'Sullivan of The Washington Post said that the film "suffer[s] from a stylistic stiffness" and called the characters "clunky and ungainly".

 In December 2011, Chris Knight of the National Post listed Hoodwinked Too! on his "worst 10 films of 2011".

-Cory Edwards, who co-wrote the film, and directed and co-wrote the previous film, expressed disappointment with the final film, insinuating that it would not hold much appeal for anyone older than ten, and saying that it was "deflating to give this thing away and watch others run with it in ways I would not."
+Cory Edwards expressed disappointment with the second film, insinuating that it would not hold much appeal for anyone older than ten, and saying that it was "deflating to give this thing away and watch others run with it in ways I would not."
 He also expressed disappointment with major edits that had been made to the original script.

-Patrick Warburton has voiced similar sentiments.
+Warburton has voiced similar sentiments.
 He has said that the film has less of a "soul" than its predecessor, attributing this problem to the diminished involvement of the Edwards brothers and Tony Leech.
 "I feel like the original guys got screwed", he said, although he qualified this answer with an acknowledgement that he knows little of the film's behind-the-scenes struggles.
 Working on the sequel left such a weak impression on him, that only two years after the film's release, he owned to barely even remembering the production process.

 Home media

 Hoodwinked Too!
 Hood vs. Evil was released on DVD, Blu-ray, and Blu-ray 3D combo pack on August 16, 2011.

-The film never got released theatrically or on physical media in the United Kingdom or Ireland, and did not receive a VOD release there until eleven years later.

-Video game
+In July 2025, after years of unavailability on streaming and rental services, Content Partners, LLC acquired ownership and derivative rights to Hoodwinked! and Hoodwinked Too!
+Hood vs. Evil from Kanbar Entertainment, licensing North American distribution rights to Sony Pictures Worldwide Acquisitions and international rights to the Weinstein Company's successor-in-interest Lionsgate.

+Mobile games

-A video game, Red's Escape, was released for iOS on August 16, 2011.
+A Mobile game, Red's Escape, was released for iOS on August 16, 2011 by an unknown developer.
+A second mobile game titled Hoodwinked Too: Decoder Game was released for Android on April 29, 2011 by InterWorks Inc., and was taken off of the Android Store in 2013.